 Teaching and testing speaking in the classroom

 For almost four decades, language teachers have been guided by the concept of Communicative Competence (Canale and Swain, 1980).
 Educators are now recognizing the importance of another, distinct aspect of speaking proficiency—Interactional Competence.
 Rather than highlighting the abilities of only the individual, Interactional Competence “presupposes…the construction of a shared internal context … that is built through the collaborative efforts of the interactional partners” (Kramsch, 1986).
-In this talk I describe how features associated with Interactional Competence emerge through student-centered, collaborative project-based instruction.
-I share a specific project and a speaking test completed by students learning Spanish as a foreign language.
+In this talk the presenter will describe how features associated with Interactional Competence emerge through student-centered, collaborative project-based instruction.
+She will also share a specific project and a speaking test completed by students learning Spanish as a foreign language.